 I have included links to affiliate programmes in this post if you click on these and buy I may earn a small commission.
 Affiliate links are marked with an asterisk.

-For all these crafts you will need white paint, a reusable plate to put your paint on (as it makes it a lot easier to paint with and our free tree trunk template – download your free tree template here.
-Fancy something without a template?
-Why not try our paper plate winter tree craft instead!
+For all these crafts you will need white paint, a reusable plate to put your paint on (as it makes it a lot easier to paint with and our free tree template which you can find a link to below.

 Like this activity?
 Make sure you don’t forget about it by bookmarking this page or pinning an image so that you’ve got this inspiration to hand when you need it plus keep reading for how we printed these trees plus some great ideas for winter books to share with your children and more winter craft ideas.